Skating at Tacoma's Frozen Fountain ice rink. Credit: Tiffany Doerr Guerzon

 Slip and slide!
 It's that time of year again, when a batch of holiday skating rinks pop up around the Sound for kids' and families' skating fun.
 Some rinks are real ice, some are synthetic, some are outdoor, some are indoor; all help families get into the holiday skating spirit.

 To get started ice skating, take a gander at our 8 pro tips for teaching kids to ice skate.

 1. Bellevue Downtown Ice Rink, Bellevue

-Prices: $15 for adults, $10 for children, includes skate rental; discount if you have your own skates.
-(On Mondays, Alaska Airlines Visa sponsors free skate sessions; show a card and get two free passes.)
+Prices: Weekend rate is $15 for adults, $13 for children, includes skate rental; discount if you have your own skates or skate on a weekday.
+Free skate lessons are offered on select days.

 Stroller Skate Thursdays: Skate and push a stroller around the ice skating rink on select Thursdays, view the schedule for times.

 2. Winterfest Ice Rink, Seattle Center

-The small Winterfest ice skating rink in inside Seattle Center's Fisher Pavilion is an indoor rink and a Seattle holiday tradition.
+The small Winterfest ice skating rink inside Seattle Center's Fisher Pavilion is an indoor rink and a Seattle holiday tradition.
 It can also be crowded — try a weekday morning.
 In addition to skating, Winterfest offers five weeks of mostly free special events, concerts and activities.
 The Armory hosts the expansive Winterfest Train & Village display, which is well worth close study.
-Winterfest also includes a variety of free performances from late November through the end of December, including children's groups performances, magicians and the one-of-a-kind Nanda, Acrobaticalist Ninja Theater (performing Sunday, Dec.
-30 at 3 p.m.).
+Winterfest also includes a variety of free performances from late November through the end of December, including children's groups performances.
 The Armory also offers a wide variety of meal and snack options.

 Prices: $8 for adults, $6 for kids ages 6–12 and $2 for kids 5 and under (includes skate rental).
 A limited number of walkers are available for toddlers.